Countess-of-Chester-Hospital-NHS-FT/NWAS-Data-Import/README.md

 # NWAS Data Import

 ### Status
-This project is currently work in progress
+This project is deployed and being maintained by @helenajr

 ### About the project
 This is an engineering project to map NWAS ambulance data to their matching attendances in our ED data.
 This enables waits in ambulances to be more thoroughly reported on and investigated.